Alexander Bommes

-Alexander Bommes (born January 21, 1976 in Kiel) is a German handball player, journalist and television host.
+Alexander Bommes (born 21 January 1976 in Kiel) is a German television host.
+He works as a host and sports journalist on German broadcasters NDR and ARD.

-Life

-Bommes played for TSV Bayer Dormagen from 1999 to 2001 and for VfL Gummersbach from 2001 to 2003 in the Handball-Bundesliga.
+Bommes originally played handball for TSV Bayer Dormagen from 1999 to 2001 and for VfL Gummersbach from 2001 to 2003 in the Handball-Bundesliga.

-Bommes works as a television host and sports programme journalist on German broadcasters NDR and ARD.
 He has two sons with television host Julia Westlake.